 During Fiscal Year 2022, the following fees shall not be charged:

-(a) The Department of For-Hire Vehicles’ fee for the renewal of an annual operator ID license, imposed by 31 DCMR § 827, for operators of public vehicles-for-hire;
+(a) The Department of For-Hire Vehicles’ fee for the renewal of an annual operator ID license, imposed by section 827 of Title 31 of the District of Columbia Municipal Regulations (31 DCMR § 827), for operators of public vehicles-for-hire;

-(b) The Department of For-Hire Vehicles’ per vehicle registration fee, imposed by 31 DCMR § 1104, for public vehicles-for-hire;
+(b) The Department of For-Hire Vehicles’ per vehicle registration fee, imposed by section 1104 of Title 31 of the District of Columbia Municipal Regulations (31 DCMR § 1104), for public vehicles-for-hire;

-(c) The Department of For-Hire Vehicles’ independent taxicab owner certificate of operating authority application fee, imposed by 31 DCMR § 505.2;
+(c) The Department of For-Hire Vehicles’ independent taxicab owner certificate of operating authority application fee, imposed by section 505.2 of Title 31 of the District of Columbia Municipal Regulations (31 DCMR § 505.2);

-(d) The Department of For-Hire Vehicles’ taxicab company, association, and fleet certificate of operating authority fee, imposed pursuant to 31 DCMR § 501.8;
+(d) The Department of For-Hire Vehicles’ taxicab company, association, and fleet certificate of operating authority fee, imposed pursuant to section 501.8 of Title 31 of the District of Columbia Municipal Regulations (31 DCMR § 501.8);

-(e) The Department of For-Hire Vehicles’ application fee for a certificate of operating authority to operate an independent luxury vehicle business, imposed by 31 DCMR § 1221.6(e);
+(e) The Department of For-Hire Vehicles’ application fee for a certificate of operating authority to operate an independent luxury vehicle business, imposed by section 1221.6(e) of Title 31 of the District of Columbia Municipal Regulations (31 DCMR § 1221.6(e));

-(f) The Department of Motor Vehicles’ fee for certified and uncertified abstracts of operating records, imposed by 18 DCMR §§ 801.3 and 801.5), for operators of public vehicles-for-hire;
+(f) The Department of Motor Vehicles’ fee for certified and uncertified abstracts of operating records, imposed by section 801.3 and 801.5 of Title 18 of the District of Columbia Municipal Regulations (18 DCMR §§ 801.3 and 801.5), for operators of public vehicles-for-hire;

 (g) The Department of Motor Vehicles’ motor vehicle inspection fee, imposed by section 1 of An Act To provide for annual inspection of all motor vehicles in the District of Columbia, approved February 18, 1938 (52 Stat.
 78; D.C.
-Official Code § 50–1101), and 18 DCMR § 601.8(i)), for public vehicles-for-hire; and
+Official Code § 50–1101), and section 601.8(i) of Title 18 of the District of Columbia Municipal Regulations (18 DCMR § 601.8(i)), for public vehicles-for-hire; and

 (h) The Department of Motor Vehicles’ motor vehicle registration fee, imposed by section 3 of title IV of the District of Columbia Revenue Act of 1937, approved August 17, 1937 (50 Stat.
-679; D.C.
+681; D.C.
 Official Code § 50-1501.03), for public vehicles-for-hire.